Frequently Asked Questions

 - Can I submit to you if I’ve also submitted to other agents?

 Yes.
 If you send queries one at a time, it’ll take you forever!
 We assume that other agents (outside our agency—see below) also have the queries we do, and we don’t have a problem with that.
 However, you shouldn’t indiscriminately blanket the publishing community with queries.
 Targeted queries are far more likely to succeed, and if we can see that you’re sending it to every agent on the planet, we’re not going to be able to give it serious consideration.
-And you should tell us if other agents already have your full manuscript or if you already have an offer of representation.
+And you should tell us if you receive an offer of representation.

 - Can I submit to editors and agents simultaneously?